Who Catches The Ball In Football?

-The wide receiver in football is often the designated position that catches the football.
-There are usually at least two on the field during each offensive play and they run a pass pattern trying to get open.
-Receivers get the most catches out of all the positions.
+The wide receiver in football is the main position that catches the football.
+Their principal responsibility is to catch the ball from the quarterback, advance it down the field, and score touchdowns.
+There are usually at least two wide receivers on the field during each offensive play, and they run a pass pattern trying to get open.
+Receivers typically get the most catches out of all the positions.

-Along with the wide receiver, the tight end is a designated pass-catchers on the football team, meaning that is their main objective.
-Tight ends line up right next to the offensive line and while sometimes used as blockers mainly go out and catch passes.
+Along with the wide receiver, the tight end is a designated pass-catcher on the football team, meaning that is their main objective.
+Tight ends line up right next to the offensive line and, while sometimes used as blockers, are also on the field to catch passes.

-The running back can also catch passes but usually as a 'last resort' checkdown option.
-They sometimes leak out of the backfield to catch a screen or short pass to help their quarterback just get rid of the ball.
+The running back can also catch passes, but usually as a “last resort” check down option.
+They sometimes leak out of the backfield to catch a screen or short pass to help their quarterback get rid of the ball.

-In recent years running backs have adapted to become better pass catchers.
-Guys like Alvin Kamara and Tarik Cohen have been given more of a responsibility in the passing game.
-They run routes just like receivers and created mismatches with defenders due to their elusiveness and speed.
+In recent years, running backs have adapted to become better pass catchers, and have been given more of a responsibility in the passing game.
+They can run routes just like receivers and create mismatches with defenders due to their elusiveness and speed.

-Quarterbacks catch the ball either in a trick play or off a tip.
+Quarterbacks catch the ball either in a trick play or off of a tip.
 If the quarterback throws it and the defensive line bats it back, the quarterback can catch it and run with it.
 They are then credited with a pass completion and a reception.
-Trick plays sometimes have the running back take the snap or have a lateral, but either way the ball can end up back in the quarterback’s hands after a pass.
+Trick plays sometimes have the running back take the snap or involve a lateral pass, but in either situation, the ball can end up back in the quarterback’s hands after a pass.

-Defenders are never the intended receivers on a play however they sometimes end up catching the ball.
-In the event the quarterback throws a not so accurate ball, the defender is allowed to catch it, in what is known as an interception.
+Defenders are never the intended receivers on a play; however, they sometimes end up catching the ball.
+In the event the quarterback throws an inaccurate pass, the defender is allowed to catch it, in what is known as an interception.